 Since the beginning of 2016, CCB has continued to carry forward the necessary de-stocking activities and put a lot of effort into reinforcing the management of the entire credit granting process.
 The Bank established a comprehensive differentiation mechanism for credit review and credit approval to refine the credit ratings assigned to customers.
 It also conducted a comprehensive re-examination of credit grants and an annual review.
 By accelerating the establishment of the risk management system for its three directly-run business segments (financial market transaction centre, inter-bank transaction centre and asset management centre), the Bank has effectively strengthened its risk management capabilities.
 In addition, CCB optimized its disposal structure and improved disposal efficiency by drawing upon various disposal measures, such as cash recovery, revitalising existing assets, writing-off bad debts and batch transfer of NPLs.
 During the first half of 2016, CCB’s NPL ratio was 1.63% and the ratio of allowances to NPLs was 151.63%.

 During the first half of 2016, CCB’s achievements in every aspect were widely recognized by the market and the industry.
 The Bank received over 40 important accolades from renowned domestic and global organisations.
 CCB was named the “Best Bank in China 2016” by UK magazine, Euromoney, and “Best Bank for Liquidity Management in Asia Pacific 2016” and “Best Treasury and Cash Management Bank in China 2016” by US Magazine, Global Finance.
 The Bank also received the “Best Social Responsibility Financial Institution Award of the Year” from the China Banking Association.
-The Bank maintained its second place in UK magazine, The Banker’s “Top 1000 World Banks” ranking in terms of tier 1 capital.
+The Bank maintained its second place in UK magazine, The Banker’s “Top 1,000 World Banks” ranking in terms of tier 1 capital.
 In addition, it ranked 22nd in Fortune’s 2016 “Fortune Global 500”, up seven places from the previous year.

 Looking forward to the second half of 2016, CCB will continue to align itself with China’s 13th Five-Year Plan and leverage its strengths to fuel the country’s real economic development.
 The Bank will seek to continuously innovate, build upon its competitive advantages, and reinforce efforts to prevent risk and boost control to ensure sound asset quality.
 In addition, CCB will continue to ensure the balanced and coordinated development of its assets and liabilities, and will further refine its management to strengthen its operating capabilities.
 CCB will take further advantage of the current trends and serve the interests of society at large while making timely adjustments to optimise its policies and drive innovation.
 Guided by the principles of “innovative, coordinated, green, open and inclusive development”, CCB will drive its transformation development to a new level of success.